The KK Draft Scandal - Kuwata Secret Deal with the Yomiuri

 The PL Gakuen Context

 PL Gakuen, the school that produced both Kuwata and Kiyohara, dominated high school baseball in the 1980s.
-The school won consecutive Spring and Summer Koshien championships in 1983 and reached the Summer Koshien final in 1985.
+With Kuwata and Kiyohara on the roster, the school won the Summer Koshien championship in both 1983 and 1985.
 Its baseball program was known for strict dormitory-based discipline and rigid hierarchical relationships among players.
 This insular culture contributed to the opacity surrounding Kuwata's career plans, as information about players' intentions was tightly controlled within the program.
 Kuwata had been considered a certain professional prospect since enrollment, attracting attention from multiple teams from an early stage.

 Historical Significance of the Incident